liferay/liferay-portal-cloud-native/modules/sdk/project-templates/project-templates-workspace/src/main/resources/archetype-resources/GETTING_STARTED.markdown

 Set this to true to compile the JSP files in OSGi modules and have them added to the distributable Zip/Tar.
 The default value is `false`.

+$h4 liferay.workspace.node.lts.codename
+Set this property to a Node.js LTS release codename to automatically use the latest Node version and NPM version for that LTS release.
+See https://github.com/nodejs/Release/blob/main/CODENAMES.md for the list of valid codenames.

 $h4 liferay.workspace.node.package.manager
 Set this property to `npm` to build Node.js-style projects using NPM.
 The default value is `yarn`.